GammaG/OSCP_Notes/readme.md

 **Search for Directories**

+*dirb*

+    dirb <url>

 *dirbuster - with UI*

 Good to download a wordlist from github take a big one and remove "manual"

+**Enumeration**

+*Wordpress Scan*

+Plugins are having the potential of beeing outdated.

+    wpscan --url <url> --enumerate ap,at,cd,dbe
+    ap - include all Plugins
+    at - include all themes
+    cb - include all coonfig backups
+    dbe - database exports

 *analysis for vulnerabilities*